dss-extensions/dss_capi/README.md

 **Starting in version 0.9.8, we disabled the `opendsscmd.ini` creation.
 You can set the default base frequency using the environment variable DSS_BASE_FREQUENCY, or just set it in the DSS scripts (recommended).
 This also means that the initial datapath is set to the current working directory.**

 Since 2019-03-05, the `dss_capi` repository contains all the Pascal code used to build DSS C-API.
-The API code is at the `src/` folder, while the main OpenDSS code is kept in `Version7/` and `Version8/`.
-The upstream/official code is kept in the branch named `opendss-official-svn` and is periodically merged -- see also the [upstream branch](https://github.com/dss-extensions/dss_capi/blob/master/docs/upstream_branch.md) document.
+After the 0.10.x series of releases, all Pascal code is contained in the `src/` folder.
+The `src/CAPI/` folder contains the main API code, which sits besides the general OpenDSS code.
+Although there have been extensive changes to the official OpenDSS code, the upstream/official code is kept in the branch named `opendss-official-svn` and is periodically merged -- see also the [upstream branch](https://github.com/dss-extensions/dss_capi/blob/master/docs/upstream_branch.md) document.

 ## Recent changes

 See [the changelog](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/changelog.md) for a detailed list.

+- **2020-03-09 / version 0.10.7-1: Includes a fix for some reports which presented corrupted text in version 0.10.7.**
-- **2020-12-28 / version 0.10.7: Maintenance release based on on OpenDSS revision 2963.
+- 2020-12-28 / version 0.10.7: Maintenance release based on on OpenDSS revision 2963.
 Includes fixes and new features from the official OpenDSS.
-[A new document describing the DSS properties](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/dss_properties.md) was added.**
+[A new document describing the DSS properties](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/dss_properties.md) was added.
 - 2020-07-31 / version 0.10.6: New API extensions, and ported changes from the official OpenDSS codebase.
 Includes some bugfixes, a new extended validation error messages and new compatibility toggles.
 - 2020-03-03 / version 0.10.5: Maintenance release with several minor fixes.
 Includes changes ported from COM and the official OpenDSS codebase.
 Version 8 binary releases excluded.
 - 2019-11-16 / version 0.10.4: Maintenance release.
 Fixes issue with long paths on Linux, includes some changes ported from COM and the official OpenDSS codebase.